EOneita/learning-materials/README.md

-# learning-materials
+# Learning Materials
-Learning materials blog for future students
+This is a blog with learning materials for students of data analysis and R.